mirix/galiciaincoronavirusland/README.md

 # galiciaincoronavirusland

+NOTE: Spanish Ministry of Health keeps changing the format of the CSV file.
+Right now, only version 3 of the Python script is functional.

 Python scripts to analyse current COVID-19 data

 This Python script downloads COVID-19 data from two different sources (labelled as "raw"):